Free Trial

 How does a short squeeze work against Red Hat?

-A short squeeze for Red Hat occurs when it has a large amount of short interest and its stock appreciates in price.
+A short squeeze for Red Hat occurs when it has a large amount of short interest and its stock increases in price.
 This forces short sellers to cover their short interest positions by buying actual shares of RHT, which in turn drives the price of the stock up even further.

 How often is Red Hat's short interest reported?